 Past germination, bottle squash plants don’t need much care and we could say they even thrive on the lack of it.
 As long as they have sun, water and open space, they will produce plenty of bottle gourds for you and your family.
 Roots of a sweet gourd will spread as much as the vines, so don’t dig around and instead do some light hoeing.
 If the hoe still isn’t enough to fight off the weeds and grasses, use tiny amounts of herbicides.

 You can have a chain link fence, arbor or a trellis nearby for a bottle gourd plant and that should do it.
 You can also walk past the gourds once or twice a season and set them upright to give their necks a nice bend.
 In this way, they will maintain their shape without too much effort but you could go further in molding them.
-For example, if you let a gourd hang from the vine, you will get what’s known as “bottleneck gourd”.
+For example, if you let a gourd hang from the vine, you will get what’s known as a “bottleneck gourd”.

 Prune the main vine until it’s got 15–20 leaf knuckles but prune the side shoots only when they have 6.
 When you prune the main vine, the plant thinks it’s in danger and speeds up the reproduction aka. flowering.
 You will notice side shoots (laterals) make female flowers while the main vine grows male ones.
 Laterals will in general make at least one female flower on each of the four leaf knuckles on them.